oyname/oyname.github.io/ARCHITECTURE.md

           -> DX11 / OpenGL / DX12 backend path
 ```

-At runtime, `GDXEngine` drives the application loop, `GDXECSRenderer` builds the frame from ECS scene data, and the selected backend executes the prepared work on the graphics API.
+At runtime, `KROMEngine` drives the application loop, `GDXECSRenderer` builds the frame from ECS scene data, and the selected backend executes the prepared work on the graphics API.
 This keeps the frame flow readable: engine host at the top, renderer logic in the middle, backend execution at the bottom.

 ---